truenas/documentation/content/SCALETutorials/DataProtection/PeriodicSnapshotTasksSCALE.md

 Heightened snapshot granularity is directly linked to an increase in the rate of snapshots taken.
 Raising the overall snapshot granularity often leads to the need for lower retention times, as this configuration routinely takes up more space.
 Similarly, a high level of snapshot granularity tends to decrease system performance overtime due to a raise in processing and indexing needs.
 Provided this, configuring your system with high snapshot granularity is typically only recommended to users who need detailed recovery options for vital system data.

-Comparatively, lowering snapshot granularity is done by decreasing the rate that your system takes snapshots.
-By employing this configuration, less system storage is utilized by the snapshot tasks and overall snapshot retention increases; however, the amount of reliable recovery options becomes limited.
+To lower snapshot granularity decrease the rate the system takes snapshots.
+With this configuration the snapshots tasks use less system storage and overall snapshot retention increases; however, this does limit the amount of reliable recovery options.

 ### Using Replication Tasks for Cloud Targets